StukiOrg/ZippopotamusClient-PHP/README.md

 Zippopotamus PHP Library
 ================================
-This is a library to abstract the Zippopotamus API addEvent method
+A library to abstract the Zippopotamus API

 Installation
 ------------